- If you would like the DABS to find and order a product that we do not carry in our stores, you can place a “special order” by clicking here.

 Under Utah law an alcoholic product includes all liquor, flavored malt beverages, wine, heavy beer, beer or anything with an alcohol content of at least .5% by volume (ABV) or higher.

-Utah is a control state, meaning all manufacturers and suppliers may only supply alcohol products to the DABC or licensed beer wholesalers.
-DABC and the beer wholesalers then distribute alcohol products through its state liquor stores, package agencies, licensees, and permittees.
+Utah is a control state, meaning all manufacturers and suppliers may only supply alcohol products to the DABS or licensed beer wholesalers.
+DABS and the beer wholesalers then distribute alcohol products through its state liquor stores, package agencies, licensees, and permittees.
 These licensed retailers are the only ones who may then re-sell alcohol products to consumers in Utah.
 No one else may import, provide, sell, or supply alcohol.

 There are some exceptions for imported alcohol for personal consumption only.
 Possession of alcohol may never be brought into Utah by individuals to be re-sold for any reason.
-Imported alcoholic products may not be used at any DABC licensed or permitted business or event.
+Imported alcoholic products may not be used at any DABS licensed or permitted business or event.
 Alcohol may not be given or sold to other individuals.
 It may not be sold or gifted at private social functions, auctions or charitable events It must truly be for personal consumption only.

 Individual Importation Exceptions include: